paper-trail-gem/paper_trail/README.md

   self.sequence_name = :post_versions_id_seq
 end
 ```

-Alternatively you could store certain metadata for one type of version, and other metadata for other versions.

 If you only use custom version classes and don't use PaperTrail's built-in one, on Rails `>= 3.2` you must: